Ken Maumalo: 2022

 In his first full season with Wests Tigers, Maumalo was named one of five captains of the club, alongside James Tamou, Luke Brooks, Adam Doueihi and Tyrone Peachey.
 The Sydney Morning Herald said, "Maumolo was seen as the biggest shock inclusion, especially given most fans view him as a softly-spoken winger, but the Tigers have been impressed with how much he has discovered his voice since he joined the club midway through last year."
 In his first game after, he ran for 122 metres and scored two tries, his third double in 11 games at the club.

+In round 2, he captained his first and only game for the Tigers against the Newcastle Knights in a 4–26 defeat.
 In round 11 of the 2022 NRL season, he scored two tries in a 36-22 victory over Canterbury at Leichhardt Oval.

-He played a total of 19 matches for the Wests Tigers in the 2022 NRL season and scored 12 tries as the club finished bottom of the table and claimed the Wooden Spoon for the first time.
+He played a total of 19 matches for the Wests Tigers and scored 12 tries as the club finished bottom of the table and claimed the wooden spoon for the first time.

+2023

+On 23 March, Maumalo was granted an immediate release from his Wests Tigers contract to join the Gold Coast.
+Maumalo was released by Wests despite the fact he had finished as the club's top try scorer during the 2022 season.